 I think I have completed all requirements to receive financial aid, but nothing has posted to my account.
 How can I find out what is going on?

 More than likely there is a requirement that has not been fulfilled.
-Before contacting your financial advisor, you should log on to your student web portal and review any messages or requirements listed there.
-This information will guide you toward rectifying the situation.
+Before contacting your Samford One Stop advisor, you should log on to your student web portal and review any messages or requirements listed there.
+This information will guide you toward reconciling the situation.
 For further assistance, please contact our office at email@example.com or 205-726-2905.

 For how many hours must I enroll in order to receive aid?